CIFASIS/svo-2.0/README.md

 # Running [SVO 2.0](http://rpg.ifi.uzh.ch/svo2.html) in a docker container

 ## Description
 This repository allows to run [SVO 2.0](https://github.com/uzh-rpg/rpg_svo_example/) in a docker container.
-While SVO runs in a container, input images are supplied running `rosbag play` on the host.
+While SVO runs in a container, input images are supplied running `rosbag play` on the host. **Please note that source code of certain libraries is not available.
+We download these libraries from a link provided by the authors.**

 ## Dependencies
 * Docker